+Protected Brief explanation of why this has been Is there a Short explanation of mitigating

+characteristic assessed as having medium or high negative Geographical actions

+impact impact?
+If so, please

+explain -use list

+below to identify

+geographical area(s)

+Disability

-Protected characteristic Brief explanation of why this has been assessed as having medium or high negative impact Is there a Geographical impact?
-If so, please explain -use list below to identify geographical area(s) Short explanation of mitigating actions Disability In an analysis of client need completed in April 2020, it was found that over 60% of clients have mental health issues and more than 80% have substance misuse issues.
+In an analysis of client need completed in April 2020, it was found that over 60% of clients have mental health issues and more than 80% have substance misuse issues.
 A significant number also have poor physical health resulting from long term substance misuse and unmet health needs due to issues accessing services.

 A significant number of clients receive Employment Support Allowance (ESA) because of illness or disability.

 Service providers have supplied evidence that they are working with more people with complex and multiple needs.
 People with complex needs have a combination of mental health and drug and alcohol problems and possibly additional issues such as a learning or physical disability and offending behaviour.

 The proposed changes to services may mean that this group find it more challenging to access and maintain accommodation.
 This may result in an increase in homelessness and street homelessness, and associated health problems such as substance misuse and mental health issues.

-People who are homeless experience some of the worst health outcomes in England and die 30 There will be extensive engagement with District council and Health partners to review the future provision of these services and explore opportunities for pooled funding arrangements in recognition that these services cut across housing, social care and health needs.
+People who are homeless experience some of the worst health outcomes in England and die 30 years earlier than the general population.
+The average age of death for a man that is homeless is 47, and for a woman 43.
+Primary and There will be extensive engagement with District council and Health partners to review the future provision of these services and explore opportunities for pooled funding arrangements in recognition that these services cut across housing, social care and health needs.

 Any proposed changes to services would ensure that provision focuses on meeting the needs of the most vulnerable clients with multiple and complex needs.

 The County Council would ensure that anybody affected by the proposals that may have eligible care and support needs as defined by the Care Act 2014 can have their needs assessed by the County Council.
 Following assessment, they would be offered services to meet eligible needs or signposted to other community services.